Differential Privacy for Government Agencies -- Are We There Yet?: The road forward

 The aim of the article is to raise the awareness that adopting the concept of differential privacy at government agencies raises many challenges and questions that did not have to be addressed in previous deployments.
 The hope is to stimulate interdisciplinary research to address these challenges.
 To be fair, some challenges cannot be solved easily.
 It will always be true, for example, that the size of the database will be relatively small in the survey context.
 However, the increasing popularity of administrative records and found data for statistical purposes might mitigate some of these problems.
-Besides, little attention has been given so far to the performance of algorithms if run on small samples.
-Substantial gains in terms of accuracy might still be possible in practice if the focus will shift to developing optimal algorithms for fixed sample sizes.
+Morover, little attention has been given so far to the performance of algorithms if run on small samples.
+Substantial gains in terms of accuracy might still be possible in practice if the focus shifts to developing optimal algorithms for fixed sample sizes.

-Other challenges can be addressed by increased collaborations between disciplines.
-Up to date the vast majority of papers published on differential privacy have been authored by Computer Scientists.
-Since topics such as statistical inference, complex sampling designs, or nonresponse adjustment typically only play a minor role in this field, it is not surprising that research in this area has been limited so far.
-While some papers have appeared in recent years that also look at the problem from a statistical perspective (see, for example, \citet{wasserman2010, awan2020, karwa2016, bowen2020}), more collaborations between Computer Scientists and Statisticians--especially Survey Statisticians--would certainly help address many of the questions raised in Section \ref{sec:surveys} of the paper.
+Other challenges could be addressed by increased collaborations between disciplines.
+The vast majority of papers published on DP to date have been authored by computer scientists.
+Since topics such as statistical inference, complex sampling designs, or nonresponse adjustment typically only play a minor role in this field, it is not surprising that research in this area has so far been limited.
+While some papers that have appeared in recent years also look at the problem from a statistical perspective (\citet{wasserman2010, awan2020, karwa2016, bowen2020}), more collaborations between computer scientists and (survey) statisticians would help address many of the questions raised in Section \ref{sec:surveys} of this paper.